auino/cryptocurrencies2excel/README.md

 ### Source ###

-The program is based on coinmarketcap API.
+The program is based on [coinmarketcap.com API](https://coinmarketcap.com).

 ### Installation ###